Configure the Admin Workstation Post-Install and Create Backups¶

 The SecureDrop installation process adds multiple layers of authentication to protect access to the most sensitive assets in the SecureDrop system:

-- The Document Interface, because it provides access to submissions (although they are encrypted to an offline key), and some metadata about sources and submissions.
+The Journalist Interface, because it provides access to submissions (although they are encrypted to an offline key), and some metadata about sources and submissions.

 The installation process blocks direct access to each of these assets, and sets

-up Authenticated Tor Hidden Services (ATHS) to provide authenticated access
+up authenticated onion services to provide authenticated access

 instead.
-Authenticated Tor Hidden Services share the benefits of Tor Hidden
+Authenticated onion services share the benefits of regular onion services,

-auth-cookie in the Tor documentation) that is generated during the hidden
+auth-cookie in the Tor documentation) that is generated during the onion

 service setup process.